 If you are leaning towards moving a loved one into assisted living or a nursing home, how do you know which is best for them?

-The type of facility that is best suited for them really depends on the level of daily care your senior requires.
+The type of facility that is best suited for them really depends on their medical needs and the level of daily care their senior requires.

 Here are some questions that will help you decide between the two:

 1) Does Your Senior Have Dementia Or Alzheimer’s?
 Although you might not think so, both dementia and Alzheimer’s patients can do well in assisted living facilities as opposed to nursing home.

 An elderly person in this state probably wouldn’t be able to care for themselves, so they’d need someone consistently available to provide this care when necessary – even if the senior doesn’t want it.

 3) Does The Senior Have Mental/Behavioral Problems?
 If a senior’s lack of self-care stems from behavioral problems related to dementia or other cognitive deficits, mental health issues, or even physical pain, then a nursing home is the best choice for them.
-They can then receive the kind of extensive care they require.

 4) Can The Senior Get Around Themselves?
 If your loved one has no problem getting around on their own, then they can probably do most things in their suite or apartment at an assisted living facility.

 When To Move From Assisted Living To A Nursing Home

 Their physical, mental, or behavioral health may degrade past even the highest level of care offered in assisted living.

-There, they can receive the around-the-clock monitoring and attention someone in their condition would require.
+There, they can receive the around-the-clock monitoring and attention that someone in their condition would require.

 Our article, When To Put An Elderly Parent In A Nursing Home, has more helpful information to guide you through this next step.